-The appliance can be installed in a shared flue.
+The appliance can be installed in a shared flue, if the chimney is dimensioned for it.

 The requirements to the chimney and the flue pipe in terms of safety distances must be met.
 The chimney shall be proven according to EN 13384-2:2015+A1:2019 depending on the individual situation on site.